Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool: 'Use after noticing a failed pipeline to drill down into which specific job broke and fetch its log via gitlab_get_job_log.'
-It also specifies when not to use it: 'Don't use for overall pipeline status — use gitlab_get_pipeline instead.'
-This clearly differentiates it from alternatives.
+Provides explicit when-to-use: 'after noticing a failed pipeline to drill down into which specific job broke and fetch its log via gitlab_get_job_log'.
+Includes examples with parameter values and a clear exclusion: 'Don't use for overall pipeline status — use gitlab_get_pipeline instead.'

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.